magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 6.1 Manage Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Show the transaction of each affiliate account including: the amount, status, the order that generates commission.
+* Show the transaction of each affiliate account including the amount, status, the order that generates commission.
 Click **View** to see more details of each transaction.

 * Admin can also change the status or delete the transaction records.